Quick Answer

 We generally recommend starting with at least 10 gallons.
 Five gallons works for a single betta with careful maintenance, but anything smaller is expert territory — not beginner-friendly, despite what pet store marketing suggests.
 Those cute 1-gallon "tanks" are fish bowls with extra steps.

-What Should Be in a Starter Kit
+What Should Be Included in a Starter Aquarium Kit?

 A good all-in-one kit should include: